kounch/argonone/README.md

 systemctl enable argononed.service
 ```

-## This repo will be destroyed if kounch patch his repo for Raspberry Pi 4, don't want to fork, just helping users wants to have a ready to use solution.
+## This repo will be destroyed if kounch patch his repo for Raspberry Pi 4, I don't want to fork, I'm just helping users wants to have a ready to use solution.

 ## Thanks to thegeek1977 and the community for helping to patch this repo.